opensagadev/.github/profile/README.md

   <img src="https://raw.githubusercontent.com/opensagadev/.github/c777ab1865b20802d0e5047d1bab688459562283/logo.svg" alt="opensaga">
 </p>

-**opensaga** is an open source effort to preserve and modernize *LEGO® Star Wars: The Complete Saga* (and possibly other Traveller's Tales LEGO® games in the future).
+**opensaga** is an open source effort to preserve and modernize *LEGO® Star Wars: The Complete Saga*, and possibly other Traveller's Tales LEGO® games in the future.

 Our projects include:
 - **[saga](https://github.com/opensagadev/saga)** - a work-in-progress matching decompilation of the Android x86 release of the game with experimental desktop and web builds.